 The doctoral program has long been committed to the study of the history of philosophy with particular attention to developments in contemporary European thought.
 It is nevertheless committed to pluralism, diversity, and inclusion, with a range of courses in Anglo-American philosophy, and a number of scholars working closely in contemporary ethics, social and political philosophy, critical philosophy of race, epistemology, philosophy of science, and philosophy of religion.
 We are convinced of the importance of interdisciplinary work, with active, formal programs in philosophy and law, psychoanalytic studies, Lonergan studies, Medieval thought, and philosophy and theology.
 We cultivate a strong sense of both the American and international contexts for our work, with a number of faculty members connected to Europe, Asia, South America, and Australia.

 The department normally can admit five new students to the doctoral program each year.
 Their studies are fully funded, by tuition remission and stipends (graduate assistantships and teaching fellowships), for five years (four for those who already have an M.A. when they enter the program).
-Students with institutional external funding (e.g. Fulbright) may be admitted in addition after examination of their dossier.
 Students entering the program without an M.A. earn an M.A. on their way to the Ph.D.

 Training in Teaching and Research

 The department emphasizes the importance of training doctoral students in teaching, and in philosophical research and writing.
 Doctoral students follow a “Professional Development Curriculum” committed to each of these areas, which prepares them to an academic career.
 During the first year of the program, doctoral student work closely with faculty members as a Research Assistant, and attend the Teaching Seminar to prepare for the teaching of their own two-semester undergraduate introductory course to philosophy in the following years.
 Students teach for each of the next three years, and still participate to the Teaching Seminar in their second year.
 The Writing Seminar, geared towards publishing and led by a faculty member, meets throughout the academic year.
 Students may participate for the entirety of their doctoral studies.
-Other meetings prepare to bibliographical research, inform about main trends in current scholarship, etc. Finally, students are guaranteed a last year of funded research and writing, without any other obligation than writing their dissertations.
+Other workshops prepare to bibliographical research, inform about main trends in current scholarship, etc., and prepare to the search of an academic position.
+Finally, students are guaranteed a last year of funded research and writing, without any other obligation than writing their dissertations.
 See the Graduate Studies Handbook for a time-table and additional details.

 Student Life in the Department